 The count of the kings of Israel is a perfect fit for the formula discussed here: X years, Y months, and Z days.
-It is the sum of the reigns of all these kings as presented by Josephus himself in Jewish Antiquities.
+It is the sum of the reigns of all these kings as presented in Jewish Antiquities by Josephus himself.
 Thus, it is not an ancient tradition but a precise chronological calculation—one that squares rather well with the Biblical account.
 Seven months is the sum of the six-month reign of Zechariah the son of Jereboam (2 Kgs 15:8; Ant.
 9.228) and the month-long reign of Shallum the son of Jabesh, Zechariah’s assassin (2 Kgs 15:13; Ant.
 9.228).
-The expression “seven days,” of course, corresponds to the reign of Zimri (1 Kgs16:15; Ant.
+The expression “seven days” corresponds, of course, to the reign of Zimri (1 Kgs16:15; Ant.
 8.311).
-Just as he reports the Israelite kings, Josephus adds up the terms in office of the Judean kings: “Together they reigned 514 years, 6 months, and 10 days” (Ant.
+Just as he reports the Israelite kings, Josephus adds up the Judean kings’ terms in office: “Together they reigned 514 years, 6 months, and 10 days” (Ant.
 10:143 [Begg and Spilsbury, Josephus]).
 What is his source for the count of months and days here?
-At first glance, he obtains it by adding Jehoahaz’ three months on the throne (2 Kgs 23:31; Ant.
-10.83) to Jeconiah’s three months and ten days (2 Chr 36:9; Ant.
+At first glance, he seems to have obtained the figures by adding Jehoahaz’ three months (2 Kgs 23:31; Ant.
+10.83) to Jeconiah’s three months and ten days on the throne (2 Chr 36:9; Ant.
 10.8).
-One need only check this count to refute Josephus’ testimony.
-The tally of the Judean kings according to Josephus is 507 years and not 514, as is written here (Ant.
+We need only check this count to refute Josephus’ testimony.
+According to him, the tally of the Judean kings is 507 years and not 514, as written here (Ant.
 10.143).
-Consequently, the suggestion of Abraham Schalit, who traces Josephus’ count of the kings’ reign not to the information that he himself presents but to an independent tradition, makes sense.
-One may still assume, of course, that the tradition Josephus quotes is based on the calculation of Jehoahaz’ and Jehoiachin’s months and days on the throne.
-On this basis one could hypothesize that, when Josephus counted the years to the destruction from other events, including the Exodus, the Flood, and so on, he added the months and days, which originated in the count of the reigns of the Judean kings, to the tradition of counting the years from the various events.
-Of course, one cannot rule out the possibility that Josephus tampered with the chronological traditions instead of relaying them accurately.
-The counting of months and days recurs elsewhere and in more distant contexts (e.g. Ant.
+Thus the suggestion made by Abraham Schalit, who traces Josephus’ count of the kings’ reign not to the information that he himself presents but to an independent tradition, makes sense.
+We may still assume, of course, that the tradition Josephus quotes is based on the calculation of Jehoahaz’ and Jehoiachin’s months and days on the throne.
+On this basis we could hypothesize that when Josephus reckoned the years to the destruction from other events, including the Exodus, the Flood, and so on, he added the months and days that originated in the count of the reigns of the Judean kings to the tradition of counting the years from the various events.
+Naturally, we cannot rule out the possibility that Josephus tampered with the chronological traditions instead of relaying them accurately.
+The counting of months and days recurs elsewhere in his texts and in more distant contexts (e.g. Ant.
 10.185).
-At the end of Antiquities, Josephus specifies the duration of the high priests’ activity in the First Temple: “The term of service [of the priests who served from the time the Temple was built] is four hundred sixty-six years, six months, and ten days” (Ant.
+At the end of Antiquities, for example, Josephus specifies the duration of the high priests’ activity in the First Temple: “The term of service [of the priests who served from the time that the Temple was built] is four hundred sixty-six years, six months, and ten days” (Ant.
 20:232 [LCL, Feldman]).
-This count concerns the service of priests and not kings.
+This number refers to the service of priests and not kings.
 Even so, it does not square with the 470 years in which the Temple stood according to Ant.
 10.147.
-Thus again, the calculation of high priesthood years appears to be based on an independent tradition.
+Thus, here again, the calculation of the years of the high priesthood appears to be based on an independent tradition.